 Once the route had been determined and the key locations identified along it we could then source the archive material to create image slideshows, videos and soundbites which would play when the user reached points of interest along the route.
 Burnley Library was a fantastic resource and essential as the source of the many archive images we used within the app.

 To create part of the audio soundtrack of the app I recorded local dialect poet Mervyn Hadfield reciting some of his stories from the “Stories of Sandygate” project.
 A trip to the North West Sound Archive at Clitheroe Museum filled the gaps with oral histories of mill workers and bargemen and the sounds of the area.

 It has been interesting to see how people have reacted differently to the various forms of media within the app.
 The “Now and Then” comparisons, contrasting how a location looks now compared with archive images showing the same place in the past, always seem to delight the user.
 My own favourite is a hole in the wall alongside the canal which, if you look through it in the real world, just reveals a patch of derelict scrubland.
 But looking through the hole using the app reveals something completely different, a journey back in time to what was there before and what it sounded like.
 You’ll have to find out for yourself what that was though!

 You can download the app from the iPhone App Store or Android Market from within your smart phone or by using the links on the right.

-Support: If you are having trouble with this app please send us a message.
+Support: If you are having trouble with this app please contact us.